Skip to main content

 Camunda Form

-A user task with a linked Camunda Form, an assignment definition, and a task schedule:
+A user task with a linked Camunda Form that does not specify the binding type (latest is used implicitly) as well as an assignment definition and a task schedule:

 <bpmn:userTask id="configure" name="Configure">